About the Journal

 Integrating genetic and routine health data opens up new opportunities for addressing important research questions on markers of disease in relation to group and population health.
 As well as reporting on the outcomes, authors are invited to include information on practical issues faced and addressed in the course of their research.

 - Practical issues in working with genetic data for health research

 Many practical issues may impact on working with genetic data for health research.
 Some examples are: ethical, legal and societal issues (ELSI); technologies and data sharing arrangements; analysis tools; and challenges inherent in the data.
 We'd like to hear from you if you're involved in addressing the practical issues in using genetic data for health research.

 If you're unsure if your manuscript is appropriate for the call, or if you have any other queries about the special issue, please contact us at: firstname.lastname@example.org

 Call for new submissions

 IJPDS is now accepting new submissions and publishes on a continual basis.
-Please see the author guidelines for the types of manuscript accepted.
+To submit a manuscript, you will be asked to register.
+IJPDS accepts a wide variety of manuscript types.
+Please refer to the author guidelines for the full list.
 There are no article processing fees at present.